alvachien/mathexercise/README.md

 3. Use the failure failor to continue the exercise until it is fully succeed;
 4. It allows the retest upon failures;
 5. Show the statistics of the quiz;
-6. It supports several puzzle games;
+6. It supports several puzzle games: Calculate 24, Sudou, and more to come;
 7. Multiple langues supported: English, Simplified Chinese;
 8. Further to come;